tigro-project/artifact/library/README.md

-# tigro
+# library

-This repository contains the associated artifact for the paper "Tɪɢʀᴏ: Trust Infrastructure for Grassroots Organizing via Grounded Digital Annotations".
-It contains the reference implementations of the Tigro client and the Tigro server used in the Experimental Evaluation section.
+`client` contains the Tigro client-side library.
+It also contains some benchmarks for the Tor experiments in the main body of the paper.

-See the `client/` and `server/` directories for the respective implementations.
+The `server` directory is used for those benchmarks.